 Adobe Photoshop is the benchmark by which all other photo-altering software is compared.
 Being very advanced, there is a cost applied to this.
 However, they do offer a free version.

 To optimise your images, all you need to do is:

 - Open the software:

 - Go to File> Export> Save for web (Legacy)

-A free alternative to Photoshop, Photopea offers very similar functionality and images can be exported in a similar way:
+A free alternative to Photoshop, Photopea offers very similar functionality, and images can be exported similarly:

 - Select the file type and then the quality percentage

 Step 2.
 Consider how many images you need on a single page

 Images are great for story-telling, but too many can slow down your website speed considerably.
 Relook at each page and ask yourself, “how can I provide clarity for this page/product/service with as few images as possible?”

 Step 3.
 Caching speeds up your site by saving the important bits